13

-We’re halfway through January and I keep hearing people say they’ve already failed at their new year’s resolutions.
+Do you get halfway through January and feel like you’ve already failed at your new year’s resolutions?

 Here’s how.

-3 Lessons for Achieving Goals, Changing Habits and Keeping New Year’s Resolutions
+3 Lessons for Achieving Goals, Changing Habits, and Making New Year’s Resolutions That Stick

 1. It Takes 21 66 Days to Change a Habit